- by Daniel

 However, this is a problem you need to fix.

-Because being unable to relax is likely making your back pain even worse.
+Because being unable to relax will most probably make your back pain even worse.

 As when we are stressed we tend to hold this tension within our bodies.

 And this leads to a vicious circle where your muscles get tighter, which makes you more stressed.

-However by taking the time to relax your body and mind each day you can break this cycle of pain.
+However, by taking the time to relax each day you can break this cycle of pain.

 So read on and I'll show you 12 easy ways you can do this and start leading a more comfortable and less painful life right away.

 And trust me, your back will thank you for it.